Lavarchus/gene_tree_correction_workflow/README.md

 ```

 ### 7. Concordance Factors Analysis (optional)
-If you want to, you can run a concordance factor (CF) analysis with the shrunk alignments, ASTRAL tree and corrected gene trees to see if it changes the degree of conflict in gene and informative sites compared to CF analysis on your regular IQ-TREE species tree.
+If you want to, you can run a concordance factor (CF) analysis with the shrunk alignments, ASTRAL tree and corrected gene trees to see if it changes the degree of conflict in gene and informative sites compared to CF analysis on your regular IQ-TREE2 species tree.

 ```
-# Load IQ-TREE
+# Load IQ-TREE2
 module load iqtree/2.3.4

 # Run concordance factor analysis